AlanLuu/lox-go/doc/os.md

     - This method does not work on Windows and throws an error if called on there
 - `os.link(target, linkName)`, which creates a hard link to `target` with the name `linkName`, which are both strings
 - `os.listdir([path])`, which returns a list of names of all directories and files in the specified path as strings.
 If `path` is omitted, the current working directory is used as the path
+- `os.lstat(path)`, which returns a file info object that describes the file specified by the path string, which is documented [here](./fileinfo.md)
+    - If `path` refers to a symbolic link, the returned file info object describes the symbolic link itself
 - `os.mkdir(name)`, which creates a new directory with the specified name in the current working directory
 - `os.mkdirp(path)`, which creates a new directory with the specified path name along with any necessary parent directories
 - `os.mkfifo(name)`, which creates a FIFO (named pipe) with the specified name in the current working directory